NanoCode012/DistributedSetup/README.md

 # DistributedSetup

-This is my own documentation in setting up a distributed system for a PHP system.
+This is a documentation in setting up a distributed system for a PHP system.

 In each folder, there is a ReadMe with instructions on setting up each components.